aibolem/vexflow-wiki-vexchords/Build,-Test,-Release.md

 -   Push new git tag.
 -   Log into NPM: `npm login`
 -   Publish: `npm publish [--tag beta]`
+-   Create a GitHub release: https://github.com/0xfe/vexflow/releases/new

 ### Push a version tag to GitHub

     git push origin 4.0.0

 ### Remove version tag from local repo and GitHub

+If something went wrong and you need to remove a tag, follow these steps:

 ```sh
 # Remove local tag